About the Alpine INE-W970HD

 - 1.5A Charging: The head unit's USB connection provides 1.5A of current to power and charge your connected iPod/iPhone when your vehicle's ignition switch is set to the 'ACC' or 'On' position (if your iPod/iPhone has no initial battery charge, then the unit will not recognize it).

-- Not compatible with older 30-pin iPod/iPhone devices.
+- Not compatible with iPhones older than the 6, iPod touch, iPod nano, or older 30-pin iPod/iPhone devices.

 - Apple iPod/iPhone software updates may change functionality results.
 If you download a newer software version, you may need to reset the head unit and your iPod/iPhone to regain functionality.
 If this doesn't work, you may need to wait until a newer software update is available.

 GPS Receiver & Antenna: The INE-W970HD features a built-in GPS receiver, comes with an external GPS antenna, and is outfitted with a vehicle speed sensor (VSS) wire to optimize CarPlay's Apple Maps and Android Auto's Google Maps.
 The GPS antenna should be mounted on top of the dashboard near the front windshield.

 Bluetooth 4.0: The Alpine INE-W970HD features built-in Bluetooth 4.0.
 The head unit's built-in Bluetooth allows you to make and receive phone calls wirelessly through the receiver; as well as stream music wirelessly from your smartphone to the head unit.
 In order to use Bluetooth wireless technology, your phone must also be Bluetooth compatible and be able to interpret certain profiles.
 This unit is compatible with the following Bluetooth Profiles:

 - Hands-Free Communication: HFP 1.5 (Hands Free Profile), PBAB 1.0 (Phone Book Access Profile).